Rapptz/discord.py/docs/api.rst

     :param member: The :class:`Member` that joined or left.

-.. function:: on_member_update(member)
+.. function:: on_member_update(before, after)

     Called when a :class:`Member` updates their profile.

+    This is called when one or more of the following things change:

+    - status
+    - game playing
+    - avatar
+    - nickname

+    :param before: The :class:`Member` that updated their profile with the old info.
-    :param member: The :class:`Member` that updated their profile with the updated info.
+    :param after: The :class:`Member` that updated their profile with the updated info.

 .. function:: on_server_join(server)